Ancient History Playlist

 Fun Facts

-Rigveda is the oldest Indo-European text still preserved.
+Rigveda is the oldest surviving Indo-European text.

 Mains Key Points